 research help offered on site at library service points, and via chat, e-mail, and phone.
-Appointments are also available for one-to-one consultations for in depth assistance.

-- Instructional workshops integrated into specific courses and programs, offered on a drop in basis, or delivered in collaboration with campus partners, such as the Student Union, the Graduate Student Association, and Student Success. - online resource development in the form of guides and tutorials designed to orient you to the library, navigate research in different subject areas, and manage, store, cite, use, and reuse resources ethically.
-Find these via the UAL website and/or integrated into your online course. - interlibrary loan, which provides you with access to library collections around the globe.
-If UAL does not have what you need, request that it be delivered to your nearest library location. - publishing support for those of you who want to make your research openly available, or who want to host an open access journal.
-The library currently hosts 30 open access journals.
+Appointments are also available for one-to-one consultations for in depth assistance online resource development in the form of guides and tutorials designed to orient you to the library, navigate research in different subject areas, and manage, store, cite, use, and reuse resources ethically.
+Find these via the UAL website and/or integrated into your online course.